kthyng/WomenSciCom/women_sci_comp.md

 * 1 of about 20 tutorial leaders
 * 2/13 sponsored students
 * 3/19 conference co-chairs
-* Authors or co-authors on at least 10 of 120 submissions
+* Authors or co-authors on at least 13 of 120 submissions
 * At least 3 of 27 poster presenters
 * At least 4 of 70 speakers
-* 1/16 full papers

 ![][pic3] ![][pic4]